linyangchen/flimj-ui/README.md

 ***

 The first iteration jar was created from the above instructions and has not been tested manually by humans yet.

+After exporting the csv, you can use it to plot the support planes using your favourite software.

 Acknowledgements